What is an Affinity Group?

 - Professional Development – assist with development of programming and/or workshops that assist in the development of faculty and staff, mentorships, assist in the onboarding of new participants within the group and Pitt at large.

 Each Affinity Group should develop the following items consistent with the goals and objectives.
 Each can be stand alone or joint partnership with internal and external organizations:

 Events – this can be social or professional and can also be an inclusive event exclusively for the faculty and staff participants of the group or include all faculty, staff, and students across the university.
 In addition, each group will have a signature event that will be a partnership with the ODI.

-General Body Meetings – a meeting with all faculty and staff participants to discussed assigned agenda items and present new business initiatives and/or close out old ones.
+General Body Meetings – a meeting with all faculty and staff participants to discuss assigned agenda items and present new business initiatives and/or close out old ones.
 This meeting is also an opportunity for leadership to provide an overall status of the Affinity Group.

 Programming – this can be a series of workshops or events focused on a specific area aligned with the focus of the group.

 Workshops - a meeting or training at which the group engages in discussion and activity on a particular subject or project aligned with the goals and objectives of the group.

 Each Affinity Group will be responsible for submitting a report twice a year that consist of the following:

 Participant report - active/non-active faculty and staff members.

 Scorecard – Scorecard that tracks level of participation of faculty and staff at initiatives and general body meetings and measure level of engagement of ongoing participation within the group.